Although David Bohm is perhaps best known for his work exploring the possibilities of "hidden variables" that would eliminate quantum indeterminacy

 , and others had not been able to accomplish.

-theory was "too cheap," perhaps because it includes a vector potential that travels faster than light speed, apparently violating Einstein's special theory of relativity.
+theory was "too cheap," perhaps because Bohm includes a vector potential that travels faster than light speed, apparently violating Einstein's special theory of relativity.

-Bohm's work on "hidden variables" inspired John Bell
+Bohm's search for "hidden variables" inspired John Bell

 to develop a theorem on "inequalities" that would need to be satisfied by hidden variables.
 To this date, every test of Bell's theorem has violated his inequalities and shown that the quantum theory cannot be replaced by one with "local" hidden variables.
 If they exist at all, "hidden variables" must also be "nonlocal."